Japanuspus/adventofcode/2021/README.md

 The nicer take would have been to map from drawn numbers to `(&board, line_idx)` and then count up number of matches.

 ## Day 5
 Almost tempted for `ndarray`, but `HashMap<(i32, i32), usize>` was super.

+## Day 8

+Very clunky solution using `BTreeSet`s.
+Was surprised that `BTreeSet` has no in-place set operations.
+Should have probably stayed with initial thought of using bit vectors.

+Also: complete missed the clever solution of mapping activation groups directly to digits, skipping the step of mapping segments to segments.

+## Day 9
+Another good day for `HashMap<(i32, i32), _>`.